tinashelorenzi/Betty-API/README.md

 ### Adding New Models

-1. Create a new model in the `models/` directory
+1. Create a new model in the `models/` directory using SQLAlchemy
 2. Import it in `models/__init__.py`
 3. Create a corresponding ModelView class in `main.py`
 4. Add the view to the admin instance